lotterlab/ImmunoProfileSpatial/README.md

 **Evaluation:** Model outputs include per-neighborhood survival predictions that can be aggregated at the patient level.
 Example evaluation utilities are provided in scripts/utils_spatial.py.

-**Analysis:** Subgraph manipulations described in the paper are implemented as transformations and can be found in additional_transforms.py
+**Analysis:** Subgraph manipulations described in the paper are implemented as transformations and can be found in additional_transforms.py.
+Visualization utilities can be found in utils_spatial.py.

 Note: parts of the preprocessing pipeline and the training scripts may still be incomplete.
 We will update the repository as additional code becomes available.